jon5477/logutils/README.md

 This library also provides the following logging layouts:
 - [Bunyan](https://github.com/trentm/node-bunyan) - at a very basic level
 - [Logstash](https://www.elastic.co/logstash)
-  - Send logging events to Logstash using TCP - combine the Netty TCP appender with the Logstash layout
+  - Logging events can be sent to Logstash with the TCP protocol - combine the Netty TCP appender with the Logstash layout
 - SlackLayout - for sending events to Slack/Discord

 ## Adding additional context information to a LogEvent
-- Utilize the `ContextualMessage` class to add additional KVs to a logging event before sending it to a specific destination
+- Utilize the `ContextualMessage` class to add additional key-value mappings to a logging event before sending it to a specific destination

 ## Built-in Logging Message Queueing
-- The Netty TCP Appender will automatically queue messages to the local filesystem if it is unable to send messages to TCP.
+- The Netty TCP Appender will automatically queue messages to the local filesystem if it is unable to deliver messages via TCP.
 Once network connectivity is restored, these messages are delivered.

 ## Automatic HTTP Client Selection
 - The Slack/Discord Appenders will automatically select a suitable HTTP client based on the dependencies located at runtime: